xczhou-astro/galaxyEmulator/README.md

 PSFs are recommended to be `numpy.array`, and can be opened by `numpy.loadtxt` or `numpy.load`.
 Please make sure that the filters and PSFs exist in correct directories and formats before running galaxyEmulator.

-## Instrumental Noise
+## Sky backgrounds
 Instrumental noises are calculated based on the throughput of each filter and sky emission curve.
-We provide a helper notebook for calculation of instrumental noises in [Notebooks/calc_bkg.ipynb](https://github.com/xczhou-astro/galaxyEmulator/blob/main/Notebooks/calc_bkg.ipynb).
+We provide a helper notebook for calculation of instrumental noises in [Notebooks/calc_sky_bkg.ipynb](https://github.com/xczhou-astro/galaxyEmulator/blob/main/Notebooks/calc_sky_bkg.ipynb).
 Please use with caution.

 ## Usage